huoww07/calulate_bacteria_doubling_time/README.md

-# calulate_bacteria_doubling_time
+# Calulate bacteria doubling time
-Calculate bacteria doubling time from growth curve using fitted curve of sigmoid function
+Calculate bacteria doubling time from growth curve using fitted curve of sigmoid function.
+For web based acesss, please visit https://flask-double-time.herokuapp.com/.
+No installation is required for web based access.

 ## Table of Contents
   1. Installation